 \ Whatever happens we want a decision quickly.
-Not knowing is the worst part

-\ Would be in favour of the 'bricked up' properties being demolished and a new development on that plot, BUT keep the rest of the estate standing.
+Not knowing is the worst part \ Would be in favour of the 'bricked up' properties being demolished and a new development on that plot, BUT keep the

 \ Ensure that repair figures are realistic and accurate.
 Repair the estate instead of demolishing and destorying a community. \ No comments really, but would like to know when all this is going to be done?